Obama Takes Health Care Message to Mont., Colo.

 Here is President Obama’s speech and his answers to audience questions:

-Even some health care supporters have faulted the president for relying too heavily on others to make his case, and faulted the White House for letting health care opponents dominate the discussion.
+Even some health care supporters have faulted the president for relying too heavily on others to make his case, and blamed the White House for letting health care opponents dominate the discussion.
 Some past town hall meetings have turned into yelling matches among protesters.

 “It’s OK if the fringes believe certain things, but you don’t want their ideas creeping into the mainstream,” said Darrell West of the Brookings Institution in Washington, Reuters reported.